Updated: Feb 5, 2020

 Trend is your Friend and you should flow with it.
 However, instead of investing all your money at once, you should spread it in equal intervals to minimize your chances of making a loss.

 For example suppose you want to buy 800 share of SBI.
 Start with buying 200 shares and then see the trend of the stock, if it keeps rising than buy the next lot of 200 and if the trend continues than buy the remaining 400 shares.
 This way you can increase your chances of booking profits.

-Suppose you have Rs.2 lakhs to trade with, so rather putting all your money in one sector say banks, spread it in at least 4 shares of different sectors.
+For example, you have Rs.2 lakhs to trade with, so rather putting all your money in one sector say banks, spread it in at least 4 shares of different sectors.
 Such as going with SBI, Sun Pharma, Airtel, ITC rather than sticking with only one sector.

-Never do baseless trading or illogical trading.
-Also stay away from trading purely based on some news because it takes few minutes for stock price to adjust to any news.
+Never do random trading without any logic behind that.
+Stay away from trading purely based on some news because it takes a few minutes for the stock price to adjust to any news.
 You should have some solid reasons to enter and exit from the stock.